-Nil has been training dogs for over 13 years and is certified by both the Certification Council for Professional Dog Trainers (CCPDT) and by Animal Behavior College.
+Nil has been training dogs for nearly 20 years and is certified by both the Certification Council for Professional Dog Trainers (CCPDT) and by Animal Behavior College.
 She has been and continues to be a student of canine behavior and, a researcher by trade, Nil always stays abreast of the latest in behavior research so that she brings her clients the best and most effective training techniques.
 Nil is adamant in her belief that training dogs without force, rather with kindness and patience, earns a dog’s trust and cooperation and enhances your relationship with your dog.

-Director of Dogs (formerly Assistant to Sophie)
+Retired Director of Dogs (formerly Assistant to Sophie)